Fine art architectural street photography as a new direction in photography

 Speaking about architectural street photography, I have presented this new genre extensively in my book From Basics to Fine Art – Black and White Photography – Architecture and Beyond, where I explain what I mean with this photography style and I give more examples, some of them images that have not been published elsewhere, but only in the book.

 What is Fine Art Architectural Street Photography

 Architectural street photography, fine art architectural street photography, is a genre of its own.
-It has not been officially defined as such till now, but this distinction has to be made, because this genre cannot be assimilated neither with pure architectural photography nor with pure street photography.
+It has not been officially defined as such until now, but this distinction has to be made, because this genre cannot be assimilated neither with pure architectural photography nor with pure street photography.
 It is not something in between either, but a distinct genre with its own rules and principles.

-In the case of Architectural Street photography the architectural object will be the background, not necessarily the subject.
+In the case of Architectural Street photography, the architectural object will be the background, not necessarily the subject.

 In Architectural Street photography the main subject of the image is the HUMAN PRESENCE.

 The human presence will be integrated in the image, becoming its point of interest.
-As you see, I am talking about the “human presence” and not about the “person” as subject in architectural street photography, because there is a difference between the two as far as how they are used and the results we can see in the final image.
+As you see, I am talking about the “human presence” and not about the “person” as a subject in architectural street photography, because there is a difference between the two as far as how they are used and the results we can see in the final image.
 The message they convey is very different in each case.
-Using a “human presence” and not a person as subject for architectural street photography means that in this case we are interested in the person or persons populating our image only in the measure in which they show us their relation with the built environment and not as individuals.
+Using a “human presence” and not a person as a subject for architectural street photography means that in this case we are interested in the person or persons populating our image only in the measure in which they show us their relationship with the built environment and not as individuals.

 This is the main difference between classical street photography and architectural street photography: in classical street photography the accent falls on the person as she can show us the human nature and its reactions to external stimuli (environment and other individuals) while in architectural street photography the accent falls on the relation the inanimate built environment has with the animate human presence that populate it or that happens to come in contact with it.